eddingtonross/lein-antlr4/README.md

     )

-The plugin will scan the source directory specified by <tt>:antlr-src-dir</tt> and its subdirectories for all ANTLR grammar files (i.e. those files whose names end in '.g') and compile them, placing the generated source code into the destination directory specified by <tt>:antlr-dest-dir</tt>.
+The plugin will scan the source directory specified by <tt>:antlr-src-dir</tt> and its subdirectories for all ANTLR grammar files (i.e. those files whose names end in '.g4' or '.g') and compile them, placing the generated source code into the destination directory specified by <tt>:antlr-dest-dir</tt>.
 Grammar files located in subdirectories of the source directory will have their generated code placed into corresponding subdirectories in the destination directory.